 Age 18 and over Each individual must have a valid form of identification (includes a photo and date of birth) or a certified birth certificate from state or country of origin

 Age 16 and 17 Each individual must have a valid form of identification (see above) or birth certificate, plus consent from a parent or legal guardian with a valid photo identification and proof of parental or guardian rights (no alternative).
-Bride and groom must be present with parents or guardians to sign the marriage license.
+Both applicants must be present with parents or guardians to sign the marriage license.